sugeng-sulistiyawan/yii2-wablas/README.md

         'class'    => \agielks\yii2\wablas\Wablas::class,
-        'endpoint' => 'my-wablas.com/api',                  // Change with your wablas API endpoint 'token'    => 'my-token',                           // Change with your wablas API token ],
+        'endpoint' => 'my-wablas.com/api',                  // Change with your wablas API endpoint 'token'    => 'my-token',                           // Change with your wablas API token 'secret'   => 'my-secret',                          // Optional, change with your wablas API secret, you can use token with format `token.secret`
+    ],
 ],
 ```